Cassiopeia: open the kitchen, open the space

 The handles are integrated, the baseboard is flush, and the appliances are completely hidden.
 A kitchen where nothing distracts, but everything adds up.

-The challenge was to make this kitchen blend in without losing its central focus.
-The island isn't just a functional element: it's the focal point, the element that ties together the entire living area.
+One of the challenges was to integrate the kitchen without losing its central role.
+The island isn't just a functional element: it's the social hub of the space, the junction that connects the entire living area.

-We included practical solutions such as interior drawers, open shelves at the ends, and a built-in ceiling hood, all designed to maintain the clean aesthetic.
+We included practical solutions such as interior drawers, open shelves at the ends, and a recessed ceiling hood.
+All designed to maintain a clean and coherent aesthetic.

-Throughout the entire process, we maintained direct communication with the client, addressing any questions and adjusting the design to their real needs.
-This trust allowed the project to move forward smoothly.
+Throughout the entire process, we maintained direct communication with the client, addressing any concerns and adjusting the design to their actual needs.
+This trust allowed the project to move forward smoothly and ensure the final result met expectations exactly.

 “Good design is about knowing when to subtract, not just add.
 This kitchen represents that: clarity, order, and common sense.”